 And even when we do our best to check our lesser motives at the door, we can still be wrong.
-Truth and Pity are two unwieldy giants for finite creatures like us to balance.
+Truth and pity are two unwieldy giants for finite creatures such as us to balance.
 It’s quite humbling, in fact.

 “Those underrate Christianity who say that it discovered mercy; any one might discover mercy.
 In fact, everyone did.
 But to discover a plan for being merciful and also severe— that was to anticipate a strange need of human nature.
 For no one wants to be forgiven for a big sin as if it were a little one.”